serrabozkurt/CikCik---Twitter-Clone/README.md

-# CikCik---Twitter-Clone
+# CikCik: Twitter-Clone Web App
-This repository includes step-by-step learning material about Python, Django Framework, HTML5/CSS3 & a final project created using all of these information.
+This repository includes step-by-step learning material about <b> Python, Django Framework, HTML5/CSS3 </b> & a final project created using all of these information.

-#### You can find the final version of the project source code [here](https://github.com/serrabozkurt/CikCik---Twitter-Clone-Web-App/tree/main/Step%2024%20-%20Project%20v4%20and%20final%20-%20CikCik).
+#### You can find the final version source code of the project [here](https://github.com/serrabozkurt/CikCik---Twitter-Clone-Web-App/tree/main/Step%2024%20-%20Project%20v4%20and%20final%20-%20CikCik).

 The covered topics in this repository: